-Avinode / Avinode Group / COVID-19 / Member Focus
+Avinode / Avinode Group / Member Stories

 In the second in our series of features celebrating the exceptional work of members during the COVID-19 pandemic, we spoke with Ian Moore, Chief Commercial Officer at VistaJet and Vista Global Holding.
 Ian talked about why VistaJet is making its fleet available to governments and medical organisations to repatriate citizens, and transport medical equipment and experts around the globe.
 He also explained how a commitment to doing things their way has enabled VistaJet to adapt in the current climate.

 Tell us how you came to get involved in providing critical travel during the crisis

 Things began to change for us in February.
 We started to see a huge wave of requests to move people away from where the virus was breaking.
 During February and March, we were moving customers from Asia to the US and Europe – a lot of one-way flights.

 Then, as the situation unfolded in Italy and across Europe the requests were to fly the other way.
 We were flying people to China, but no one was coming back.
 That was when the team suggested offering not only our empty legs but also access to our global infrastructure, to those who needed it.
 We called this our Supporting Communities initiative and we were able to put it in place quickly.

 Several governments and medical organisations were reaching out to us, looking for help to get diplomats and doctors home.
 Through Vista Global we have 115 aircraft around the world, so we knew we could make a real difference.
 Plus, as a business we wanted to be able to look back at these times and be proud of our actions.